 Scott Davis serves as non-executive chairman of UPS.
 Davis previously served as chairman and chief executive officer between 2008 and 2014, and retired as CEO on Sept.
 1, 2014 as part of a previously announced succession plan.

-Under Scott's leadership, UPS has made significant improvements in its logistics network as the company has expanded its reach and capabilities through Europe, Asia, and the Americas.
-Davis has presided over rapid growth in international operations and supply chain and freight.
+Under Davis's leadership, UPS made significant improvements in its logistics network, expanding its reach and capabilities through Europe, Asia, and the Americas.
+He also presided over rapid growth in international operations, supply chain and freight.

-In 2010, Scott led a strategic transformation of the company's U.S. small package organizational structure.
-Also, he has overseen UPS's status as a sustainability leader, including improvements in the fuel efficiency of the UPS air and ground fleet, along with the deployment of the industry's largest alternative fuel fleet.
+In 2010, Davis led a strategic transformation of the company's U.S. small package organizational structure.
+He also guided UPS's growth as a sustainability leader, improving the fuel efficiency of the UPS air and ground fleet and deploying the industry's largest alternative fuel fleet.

 A native of Oregon, Davis earned a bachelor's degree in accounting from Portland State University.